commonknowledge/movement-app/scripts/script.md

 7. ✋🏾 Racism + migrant rights
 8. ⚧ Gender + sexual discrimination
 9. Something else – tell us!"

 Thanks.
 I'm now going to match these issues which are important to you to relevant events, campaigns and people in Hackney.
 This might take a moment ⏳

 ✅ We've picked out the top three results we think would be most interesting to you.

-> DOES NOT WANT TO GO
+DOES NOT WANT TO GO

-> No problem at all.
+No problem at all.
 Trying again. ⏳

-"We have found an event run by Divest Hackney on 12 Dec that matches your interest in ☀️ Climate change + pollution.
+We have found an event run by Divest Hackney on 12 Dec that matches your interest in ☀️ Climate change + pollution.
 Festive Fossil Free Action & Celebration is being held at Hackney Town Hall, Mare Street, E8 1EA at 6 PM.

 Would you like to attend the event?"
 "```We have found a campaign in your area that matches your interest in ☀️ Climate change + pollution.